brucek/brucek.github.io/_posts/2020-12-02-power-irv-appendix.md

 date: 2020-12-02 23:15:00 -08:00
 ---

-This is a followup and the last of this 4-part series on voting reform:
+This is the followup and last post in a series on voting reform:

-- [Power IRV (part 1)](power-irv-pt1.html) - Intro: How to Escape the Two-Party Political Doom Loop
+- [Power IRV (intro)](power-irv-intro.html) - How to Escape the Two-Party Political Doom Loop
-- [Power IRV (part 2)](power-irv-pt2.html) - Power IRV, or: How I Learned to Stop Worrying and Love Ranked Choice Voting
+- [Power IRV (part 1)](power-irv-pt1.html) - Power IRV, or: How I Learned to Stop Worrying and Love Ranked Choice Voting
-- [Power IRV (part 3)](power-irv-pt3.html) - Why Power IRV beats out all other voting systems
+- [Power IRV (part 2)](power-irv-pt2.html) - Why Power IRV beats out all other voting systems
-- [Power IRV (part 4)](power-irv-pt4.html) - Appendix:  FAQs and Followups (you are here)
+- [Power IRV (appendix)](power-irv-appendix.html) - Appendix:  FAQs and Followups / Full Walkthrough (you are here)

-If you're not sure what our current FPTP voting system is or why it needs to go, get your learn on with [Power IRV (part 1)](power-irv-pt1.html).
+If you're not sure what our current FPTP voting system is or why it needs to go, get your learn on with [Power IRV (intro)](power-irv-intro.html).

-If you didn't get the rundown on what Power IRV is and how it works, get a quick overview in [Power IRV (part 2)](power-irv-pt2.html).
+If you didn't get the rundown on what Power IRV is and how it works, get a quick overview in [Power IRV (part 1)](power-irv-pt1.html).

-The meaty bit is in [Power IRV (part 3)](power-irv-pt3.html) - at a minimum read this if you haven't already.
+The meaty bit is in [Power IRV (part 2)](power-irv-pt2.html) - at a minimum read this if you haven't already.

 # FAQs and Followups

-This is a list of FAQs and followups for completeness with a other voting methods and questions we didn't get to in [Power IRV (part 3)](power-irv-pt3.html).
+This is a list of FAQs and followups for completeness with a other voting methods and questions we didn't get to in [Power IRV (part 2)](power-irv-pt2.html).

 There's a lot of detail and math going on here, so don't feel like you need to dive in unless you're *really* into it.